techno-tim/k3s-ansible/molecule/README.md

 - **default**:
   A 3 control + 2 worker node cluster based very closely on the [sample inventory](../inventory/sample/).
+- **single_node**:
+  Very similar to the default scenario, but uses only a single node for all cluster functionality.

 ## How to execute